SAP/luigi/docs/luigi-client-api.md

 ### fromClosestContext

 Sets the current navigation context, which is then be used by navigate function.
-This has to be a parent navigation context, it is not possible to go to child navigation contexts
+This has to be a parent navigation context, it is not possible to go to child navigation contexts.

 #### Examples